-Summer is here once again, and with its arrival comes more than just the beautiful weather.
-It’s also the season for ants.
-Ants in our homes, ants in our yards and because ants love to play in the sandbox, for many of our children, ants in their pants!
+Summer is here once again, and with its arrival comes more than just the beautiful weather – it’s time for the frustrating work of trying to get rid of ants.
+Ants in our homes, in our yards, and because ants love to play in the sandbox, for many of our children, ants in their pants!

 If you are a parent who lives in the western part of the United States, particularly California, keep an eye out for Argentine ants.
-These ants are sneaky and will bite for the fun of it.
+These insects are sneaky and will bite for the fun of it.
 So, if you have a curious little one who gets into everything, especially a cool ant hill that looks irresistible to step on, watch out for these golden brown ants.

 House Ants can be found anywhere in your house or indoor structure.
 They will not sting you or your kids, but they do pose the possible threat of contaminating food from their waste.

 Carpenter Ants can be found in wood — in tree trunks, piles of firewood, or in the wood of a sandbox.
 They are very territorial and will sting if they are disturbed.